The House of Hottinger

-In 2015, Frédéric Hottinger inherited much of his father’s business estate, including the jewel in the crown, the UK based wealth management business, along with a majority stake in a new banking operation.
+In 2015, Frédéric Hottinger inherited much of his father’s business estate, including the jewel in the crown, the UK headquartered wealth management business Groupe Financière Hottinger & Co.

-After more than a decade spent building this business he decided to invite in new partners, namely Archimedes Private Office, with the specialised skill sets required to build a contemporary international wealth management business.
-The relaunched Hottinger Group focuses on traditional family values and providing exemplary services to high net worth individuals.
+After decades spent forging this business he decided to invite in new partners, namely Archimedes Private Office, with the specialised skill sets requires to build a contemporary international wealth management business.
+The relaunched Hottinger Group focuses on traditional family values and providing exemplary services to discerning families.

 Coat of Arms of the Baron Hottinger